 - The homework can be submitted on paper or via handin.
-Homework neatly formatted in LaTeX will receive a 10 point bonus.
-You will not receive the 10 points bonus if you work with a partner (see below). - Clearly label each problem and submit the answers in order. - Staple this cover page to the front of your assignment for easier grading. - Late submissions will not be accepted. - Show sufficient work to justify your answer(s).
-Sloppy, hard to read papers will not be graded (please have mercy...). - When you are asked to prove something, you must give as formal, rigorous, and complete a proof as possible. - You are to work individually, and all work should be your own.
-Check partner policy below. - The CSE academic dishonesty policy is in effect (see http://www.cse.unl.edu/undergrads/academic_integrity.php).
+Homework neatly formatted in $\mathbb{IAT}{\mathbf{E}}X$ will receive a 7 point bonus.
+You will not receive the 7 points bonus if you work with a partner (see below). - Clearly label each problem and submit the answers in order. - Staple this cover page to the front of your assignment for easier grading. - Late submissions will not be accepted. - Show sufficient work to justify your answer(s). - When you are asked to prove something, you must give as formal, rigorous, and complete a proof as possible.
+Each step in your proof must contain explanation that would allow us to understand what theorem/logic you have applied to arrive at that step. - You are to work individually, and all work should be your own.
+Check partner policy below. - The CSE academic dishonesty policy is in effect (see http://cse.unl.edu/ugrad/resources/academic_integrity. php).